**If you’ve come to this page looking to get in touch with me, then please head on over to my contact page.

 - Behind the Pen – Like most bibliophiles, I have long held a fascination for the demi-gods who bestow the gift of words upon us.
 Through interviews Behind the Pen attempts to get inside the mind of the writer, and to learn more about their craft and the motivations behind their literary creations.

 - Book News/Book Bites – I consider news to be an essential part of any website, and through full length reports and Bites Bites – which offer condensed snippets of news – I aim to enlighten and inform.

 - Rob Reports – Reading is primarily a solitary activity of course, but around reading exists an entire universe of literary eventing, that feeds the mind and nurtures the soul.
 Whenever possible I try to get out to these bookish events, and when I do I like to bring a piece of them back to RobAroundBooks with me, in the hope that it will inspire and motivate others.

-So, I welcome you to RobAroundBooks as a hungry pilgrim, stopping for rest and refreshment on your way to whatever literary destination it is that you’re headed for.
+So welcome hungry pilgrim, as you stop and rest for refreshment on your way to whatever literary destination it is that you’re headed for.
 I hope that you enjoy your stay, and that you make RobAroundBooks a regular rest stop in your own journey through books.
-May we become close friends and confidants, and when your heart is aflame with a love for literature – if it isn’t already – may we both share in the mutual passion that drives and energises us daily.
-Praise be to the printed word!
+May we become close friends and confidants, with our hearts aflame with the love of literature.
+Praise be to the written word!